 Brain tumors.
 A brain tumor is an abnormal tissue growth in the brain.
 A tumor in the brain may grow slowly and produce few symptoms until it becomes large, or it can grow and spread rapidly, causing severe and quickly worsening symptoms.
 Brain tumors in children can be benign or malignant.
 Benign tumors usually grow in one place and may be curable through surgery if they're located in a place where they can be removed without damaging the normal tissue near the tumor.
 A malignant tumor is cancerous and more likely to grow rapidly and spread.

 Headaches.
-Of the many different types of headaches, the most frequently occurring include tension headache (the most common type), caused by muscle tension in the head, neck, and shoulders; migraine, an intense, recurring headache with an unclear cause; and cluster headache, considered by some to be a form of migraine.
-Migraines occur with or without warning and may last for several hours or days.
-There seems to be an inherited predisposition to migraines as well as certain triggers that can lead to them.
-People with migraines may experience dizziness, numbness, sensitivity to light, and nausea, and may see flashing zigzag lines before their eyes.
+Of the many different types of headaches, the most common include tension headache (the most common), caused by muscle tension in the head, neck, and shoulders; migraine, an intense, recurring headache with an unclear cause; and cluster headache, considered by some to be a form of migraine.
+Migraines happen with or without warning and may last for several hours or days.
+There seems to be an inherited risk for migraines and certain triggers that can lead to them.
+People with migraines may have dizziness, numbness, sensitivity to light, and nausea, and may see flashing zigzag lines before their eyes.

 Meningitis and encephalitis.
-These are infections of the brain and spinal cord that are usually caused by bacteria or viruses.
+These infections of the brain and spinal cord are usually caused by bacteria or viruses.
 Meningitis is an inflammation of the coverings of the brain and spinal cord, and encephalitis is an inflammation of the brain tissue.
-Both conditions may result in permanent injury to the brain.
+Both conditions may cause permanent injury to the brain.